 - Kosher salt freshly ground pepper

-- 8 ounces frozen phyllo pastry thawed (half a 1-pound package)
+- 8 oz frozen phyllo pastry thawed (half a 1-pound package)

-- 4 ounces fresh goat cheese or feta crumbled
+- 4 oz fresh goat cheese or feta crumbled

 Place a rack in lower third of oven; preheat to 400°.
 Heat 3 Tbsp. oil in a large ovenproof skillet over medium.
 Add onions and cook, stirring occasionally, until softened but not browned, 6–8 minutes.
 Add squash and cook, stirring occasionally, until almost tender, 8–10 minutes.
 Mix in thyme and red pepper flakes and transfer to a medium bowl; let cool.
 Wipe out and reserve skillet.